karishma1374/karishma1374/README.md

 - 🙋 Hi there !
 I’m Karishma✨
 - 🌥 I’m interested in  Google cloud Platform & 🧠Problem Solving using Data structures and Algorithms
 - 🌱 I’m currently learning Dynamic Programming and  Memoization concepts.
-- 🎯 I’m currently working on various projects that is going to be uplaoded soon.
+- 🎯 I’m currently working on various projects that is going to be uploaded soon.
 - 📲 You can find me on https://www.linkedin.com/in/karishma-kumari-5808b7199/

 🏳‍🌈More about me: